muesli/termenv/README.md

 | Windows Terminal |     ✅      |         ❌          |           ✅           |        ✅         |          ✅          |                 ✅                 |                 ✅                 |

 [^vte]: This covers all vte-based terminals, including Gnome Terminal, guake, Pantheon Terminal, Terminator, Tilix, XFCE Terminal.
-[^mux]: Unsupported as multiplexers (like tmux or screen) can be connected to multiple terminals (with different color settings) at the same time.
+[^mux]: Unavailable as multiplexers (like tmux or screen) can be connected to multiple terminals (with different color settings) at the same time.

 You can help improve this list!
 Check out [how to](ansi_compat.md) and open an issue or pull request.